 Above of all when you are caring for a diabetic cat, you need a lot of patience and a lot of love.
 It is not always easy to care for sick and ailing cat.
 However, with the right care, you can expect your diabetic cat to have many more years of happy life, because feline diabetes is NOT a death sentence!

-Recommended natural help for cats with Diabetes: Diabetes Remedy
+Recommended natural support for cats with Diabetes: Diabetes Remedy